aws-samples/non-profit-blockchain/new-member/README.md

 ## Step 7: Account A creates an MSP folder for the new Account B member
 On the Fabric client node in Account A.

 Account A stores the certificates provided by Account B on its Fabric client node.
+The script below will create a new MSP directory for the Account B member on the Account A Fabric client node.

 Update the region and member ID in the following script.
 The member ID is the ID of the new member in Account B, so this file should look identical to the one created in the previous step: